JoaoRuiOliveira/cookies_rita/README.md

   - Check Node.js version
   - Run `npm install` again if you see missing module errors
 - **Data not saving?**
-  - Make sure the backend has write permissions to the data files
+  - Make sure the backend has write permissions to the files in `backend/data/`
 - **Import/Export issues?**
   - Ensure the file format matches the expected structure (see sample export)